dcshiller/turingmachine/README.md

 ## Program Structure

 The Turing machines themselves are implemented across three different classes.
-The abstract program details are saved in a MachineState class, that reflects how the program will run on a given input.
-A instance of the Machine State class is a single node in the state-tree of the machine.
+The abstract program details are saved in a MachineState class that records how the program will run on a given input.
+A instance of the MachineState class is a single node in the state-tree of the machine.
 From a given state, all downstream states can be recursively recovered.

 ```ruby
   def self.get_downstream_states(state, states = [])